Prospective Research Students

 How to Apply

 Applicants may apply for specific advertised funded projects or they may apply to pursue their own research project.
 In deciding which department to formally apply through, you should consider your own academic background and also your research proposal might mean that you 'fit' more naturally into one department than the other.
 To apply through Psychology, you must use the online UCL system.
+Please use routecode RRDPLSSUIC01 when applying through Psychology.
 To apply through Computer Science, you must apply using the PRISM system.

 Psychology students all start at the beginning of the academic year; Computer Science prefer students to start then, but will accept new students at other times of the year.